An Information-Theoretic Framework for Receiver Quantization in Communication: Achievable Rate Under Receiver Quantization: Exact and Asymptotic Results

 \emph{Remark}: In [\ref{Zhang12}, Sec.
 V], a parallel result of Theorem 2 for \emph{real-valued} channel with symmetric output quantization was given by deriving its effective SNR, while Theorem 2 shows that the GMI in the complex-valued case has exactly the same expression except that the pre-log factor is doubled.

-We note that, if the impact of quantization is omitted, then the model (\ref{YqXZ}) reduces to a linear Gaussian channel $Y_n=hX_n(m)+Z_n$, and the achievable rate of the considered transceiver architecture is $\log(1+\mathsf{SNR})$, which is also the channel capacity $C$ when the power of the input is $\sigma_x^2$.
+If the impact of quantization is omitted, then the model (\ref{YqXZ}) reduces to a linear Gaussian channel $Y_n=hX_n(m)+Z_n$, and the achievable rate of the considered transceiver architecture is $\log(1+\mathsf{SNR})$, which is also the channel capacity $C$ when the power of the input is $\sigma_x^2$.
 The expression of $I_\text{GMI}$ in Theorem 2 shows explicitly that the rate loss due to quantization is

-which has the same expression as $C$ except for an SNR reduction of at least $4.4$ dB (see (\ref{gammarange}) given later).
-For a given SNR, the reduction is determined by the parameter $\gamma$, which reflects the impact of nonlinearity and does not depend on the SNR.
+which has the same expression as $C$ except for a pre-SNR factor $\gamma$.
+For a given SNR, the rate loss is determined by $\gamma$, which reflects the impact of nonlinearity and does not depend on the SNR.
+For the GMI (\ref{main}) given in Theorem 2, the effective SNR is

-\emph{Remark}: Dithering, an intentional randomization technique in source quantization \cite{Gray-Neuhoff98}, may also be beneficial in receiver quantization; see, e.g., \cite{Liang-Zhang16}, which showed that \emph{nonsubtractive} Gaussian dithering improves GMI under certain circumstances.\footnote{In nonsubtractive dithering, one adds a dither signal $W_\mathrm{d}$ independent of the quantizer input $V$ before quantization, yielding an output $q(V+W_\mathrm{d})$.
-Subtractive dithering has an additional step that subtracts the dither signal after quantization and finally obtains $q(V+W_\mathrm{d})-W_\mathrm{d}$.
-See \cite{Gray-Neuhoff98} for more discussion.} However, in our setting, nonsubtractive Gaussian dithering is always harmful, because it is equivalent to reducing the SNR, while the GMI is a monotonically increasing function of the $\mathsf{SNR}$ since its derivative (in nats) satisfies
+From this expression, we see that the effect of quantization is to transfer a fraction $\gamma$ of the power to the denominator of the effective SNR.

-From Theorem 2, we immediately obtain the following corollary, which shows that $\gamma$ dominates the asymptotic behavior of performance, especially the low-SNR slope of achievable rate, and the high-SNR saturation rate.
+From Theorem 2, we immediately obtain the following corollary, which shows that the parameter $\gamma$ dominates the asymptotic behavior of performance, especially the low-SNR slope of the achievable rate and the saturation rate.